mfeinLearn/Project-Gem/README.md

             open an existing Android Studio Project
     3. Go into the StarGem project folder and click Ok.
     4. Then click Ok again if the Sync Android SDKs pop up pops up
-    5. You may have some errors... fix them
-    6. THen press build
+    5. Then press build
-    7. Then Finally Run
+    6. Then Finally Run

 ## Built With

-You should be able to clone StarGem's Git repository and open it in Android Studio.
-It is being developed on an Ubuntu 16.0 and MacOS using Android Studio as our development environment.
+You should be able to clone the project's Git repository and open it in Android Studio.
+Components of the project was developed on Ubuntu 16.04, Windows, and MacOS.

 ## Contributing